-Figure 36 - Risk Value Matrix
+Risk Value Matrix

-The SIRA method provides suitable scoring scales for probability (frequency of occurrance) and consequences/impact.
+The SIRA method provides suitable scoring scales for probability (frequency of occurrence) and consequences/impact.
 It should be kept in mind that the consequences can include both short- and long-term impacts.

 Risks with a low risk value (green) may be fully acceptable and require no action, while risks with a high value (red) need urgent attention.
-The intermediate risk values (yellow and amber) will need to be adressed at some stage, the essens being that all risk values should be As Low As Reasonably Practicable (ALARP) considering the cost and effectiveness of the identified risk control options.
+The intermediate risk values (yellow and amber) will need to be addressed at some stage, the essence being that all risk values should be As Low As Reasonably Practicable (ALARP) considering the cost and effectiveness of the identified risk control options.

 Availability Objectives